mrironman2/Hacktoberfest-Accepted-Codes/README.md

 # Hacktoberfest-Accepted-Codes
-No Direct Code or Files Accepted , There are specifif files or codes which i have problems , you can contribute their and make a genuine count towards hactoberfest
+No Direct Code or Files Accepted , There are specific files or codes in which i have problems , you can contribute their and make a genuine count towards hacktoberfest